m-clark/noiris/README.md

   - Clean messy data (not a typo).
 Most of the data is relatively clean, but some will have missing values, require text cleaning, etc.
   - Well documented data.
-All columns will have descriptions (unless otherwise not possible), article references, and web sources will be provided.
+All columns will have descriptions (unless otherwise not possible), and article references and web sources will be provided.
   - Well named data.
-It can be very annoying if something is called d, an author name, an acronym, etc.
+It can be very annoying if something is called d, an author name, an acronym, etc. Columns are also renamed for some data sets for clarity.
   - Data that covers common analyses.

 ## Data